High-dimensional Sobolev tests on hyperspheres: Main results

-We explore now the situation where, for any $n$, $\bX_{n,1},\ldots,\bX_{n,n}$ share an \emph{integrated von Mises--Fisher distribution} on $\Sdn$ with location parameter $\btheta\in\Sdn$ and varying concentration parameter $\kappa_n\geq 0$ (with $\kappa_n=0$ corresponding to uniformity).
-Such alternatives are characterized by likelihood functions (with respect to the surface area measure on~$\Sdn$) of the form
+We now explore the situation where, for any $n$, the sample $\bX_{n,1},\ldots,\bX_{n,n}$ follows an \emph{integrated von Mises--Fisher distribution} on $\Sdn$ with location parameter $\btheta\in\Sdn$ and varying concentration parameter $\kappa_n\geq 0$ (with $\kappa_n=0$ corresponding to uniformity).
+Such alternatives are characterized by likelihood functions (with respect to the product surface area measure on~$(\Sdn)^n$) of the form

-where $c_{d_n,\kappa_n}$ is a normalising constant and the integral is with respect to the Haar measure on~$\mathrm{SO}(d_n+1)$.
+where $c_{d_n,\kappa_n}^{(n)}$ is a normalizing constant and the integral is with respect to the Haar measure on~$\mathrm{SO}(d_n+1)$.
 Unlike the von Mises--Fisher distribution with density $\bx \mapsto c_{d_n,\kappa_n} \exp(\kappa_n\, \bx^\top\btheta)$, the integrated von Mises--Fisher distribution is invariant with respect to rotations.
-This invariance justifies its choice for analysing the power of uniformity tests, as these are obviously invariant with respect to rotations and thus their asymptotic power cannot depend on $\btheta$.
-As shown in \citet[Theorem 4.2]{Cutting2017}, the Rayleigh test enjoys asymptotic non-trivial powers against such integrated von Mises--Fisher alternatives with $\kappa_n \asymp d_n^{3/4}/\sqrt{n}$.
+This invariance justifies its choice for analyzing the power of uniformity tests, as these are obviously invariant with respect to rotations and thus their asymptotic power cannot depend on $\btheta$.
+As shown in \citet[Theorem 4.2]{Cutting2017}, the Rayleigh test enjoys non-trivial asymptotic power against such integrated von Mises--Fisher alternatives with $\kappa_n \asymp d_n^{3/4}/\sqrt{n}$.

 The following result gives the high-dimensional asymptotic power of Sobolev tests against alternatives where \eqref{eq:ivMF} holds, extending that in \citet[Section 4.2]{Cutting2017} for the Rayleigh~test.